antsant/antsant.github.io/README.md

 ### Drinks

-13 Bottles of Wine - mix of Red & White.
+11 Bottles of Wine - mix of Red & White.
 Lighter, more acidic is better to balance out the heavy meal than a heavy, tannic wine like a Cab.
 Avoid wines higher than 14.5% alcohol, 12-13.5% is ideal.
-Six packs of dry cider or beer (pilsner, dark porter, pale ale, stout) is also good if you don't want to bring wine.
+Six packs of dry cider or beer (pilsner, dark porter, pale ale, stout) are also good if you don't want to bring wine.

 Some suggestions: